 The Google Search: A Trail of Breadcrumbs

-With no immediate answers in the code, I turned to the vast expanse of the internet.
-After some diligent searching, I stumbled upon a Stack Overflow answer suggesting to set the environment variable NPM_CONFIG_CACHE=/tmp/.npm
+With no answers in the code, I turned to the vast knowledge of the internet.
+I knew there had to be someone else who had faced this issue before.
+After some digging, I stumbled upon a Stack Overflow post where a developer had suggested setting the environment variable NPM_CONFIG_CACHE=/tmp/.npm

 The Curious Case of the Environment Variable

-But why did this environment variable fix the issue?
-My curiosity was piqued, and I spent the next two hours delving into the depths of npm documentation and GitHub repositories.
-I discovered that starting with npm 8, a change in the @npmcli/run-script
+Curiosity got the better of me, and I spent the next two hours digging deeper into npm’s documentation and GitHub repositories.
+I learned that npm version 8, which was released recently, introduced a change in the @npmcli/run-script

-module caused scripts to be written into the temporary directory (tmpdir()
+module.
+This change caused npm to write scripts into the temporary directory (tmpdir()

 The Final Piece of the Puzzle

-resolved the issue.
-However, one question remained: why did this problem arise so suddenly?
-More research revealed the answer.
-AWS Lambda had deprecated Node.js 14 and automatically upgraded our environment to the latest version, which included npm 8.
-This upgrade introduced the change that caused our issue.
+But here’s where things get even more intriguing.
+The question remained: why did this problem suddenly emerge?
+Why had everything been working fine up until now?
+After some additional research, I found the missing piece of the puzzle.
+It turns out that AWS Lambda had recently deprecated Node.js 14 and automatically upgraded our environment to the latest version, which included npm 8.
+This upgrade had introduced the change in npm’s behavior that caused our problem with the read-only file system.

-Stay tuned for our next adventure, where we continue to unravel the mysteries of the infrastructure world, one case at a time.
+Stay tuned for our next adventure!
 Until then, keep your magnifying glasses handy and your curiosity alive.
+There are always new mysteries to unravel.